What is Cash Ratio Formula?

 Examples of Cash Coverage Ratio Formula (with Excel Template)

-For the calculation of cash ratio formula first, we will need to calculate Cash and Cash Equivalents and Current Liabilities
+For the calculation of cash ratio, we will need to calculate Cash and Cash Equivalents and Current Liabilities

 Cash and Cash Equivalents